supertypeai/articles/articles/streaming-data-processing-part-2.md

     (20, 'Hand Lotion', 10.00, 4);
 ```

-Note that the profit margin is represented as a decimal value relative to the cost price.
-For instance, consider a Diamond Ring with a cost price of $1000 and a profit margin of 0.25 (based on its category).
-This means that the profit is calculated as 0.25 times the cost price, resulting in $250.
-And the selling price of the Diamond Ring is determined by adding the cost price and profit together, which is $1250 in this case.
+Note that the `profit_margin` is represented as a decimal value relative to the `cost_price`.
+For instance, consider a Diamond Ring with a `cost_price` of $1000 and a `profit_margin` of 0.25 (Diamon Ring belongs to the Jewelry category).
+This means that the profit is calculated as 0.25 times the `cost_price`, resulting in $250.
+And the selling price of the Diamond Ring is determined by adding the `cost_price` and profit together, which is $1250 in this case.

 Now you can optionally stop the Docker containers for all services by executing the following command:
 ```{bash}